-You will be taught by our team of highly experienced academic staff, all of whom are active makers and researchers in contemporary art and new media practice.
-You will benefit from their knowledge and experience of professional practice and they will encourage you to explore and test new technologies, concepts, media and audiences.
+Situated within the School of Arts + Media, you will be taught by our award-winning team of highly experienced academic staff, all of whom are active makers and researchers in contemporary art and new media practice.
+Course content is enriched with an established network of industry contributors and cultural partnerships, such as London’s Tate Exchange and local gallery Karst.

 You will become fully equipped to plan, code, design, and test new ideas in existing and emerging technologies as they are experienced in the public realm, in the studio and as a form of social enterprise.